mackay218/power-play/README.md

 A full page dialog showing more details about a player.

+### Admin

 ![Screen Shot](public/images/appScreenShots/adminCoachListPage.png)

 Admin view of the list of coaches.
-Admin can suspend delete or ban accounts.
+Admin can suspend, delete, or ban accounts.

 ## Production Build